EPC CERTS

 Minimum Requirements

-All commercial property that has an existing tenant or is to be sold or rented require a commercial EPC with a minimum rating of an E.
+All commercial properties with existing tenants or those about to be rented, must have a commercial EPC rating of at least E.

 Non-compliance may result in financial penalties, which are linked to the rateable value of the property and could potentially reach up to £150,000